luca-morreale/nscript/README.md

 The lines below refer to the original version of the software and have been left for documentation purpose.
 Refer to `README.updates.md` for recent information.
-The two files will be merged, eventually.
+Eventually, the two files will be merged.

 nscript-1.0